ValeteDJ91/how2downloadrule34/README.md

 All the images are downloaded in the homework folder

-you can edit blacklisted tag and log option in index.js line:5
+you can edit blacklisted tag and log options in index.js line:5